 COURSE DETAILS

-What is the difference between a telehandler and a forklift?
+Is a telehandler considered a forklift?

 Book Your Training in Brisbane